-We will not be using 'perception_msgs' as we will not be creating custom messages in this course.
-It is included for further student knowledge.
+We will not be including 'perception_msgs' as a dependency as we will not be creating custom messages in this course.
 If you wish for a more in depth explanation including how to implement customer messages, here is a good MIT resource on the steps taken.